modulerequirepackage.cpathpackage.loadedpackage.loadlibpackage.pathpackage.preloadpackage.seeall

 A table to store loaders for specific modules (see require).

-package.seeall (module)
+package.seeallpackage.seeall (module)

-Sets a metatable for module
+Sets a metatable for module with its __index field referring to

 the global environment, so that this module inherits values from the

 global environment.
-To be used as an option to function module
+To be used as an option to function module.

 This is Lua version 5.1.1.